Getting your Trinity Audio player ready...

 When: Spring 2025 and ongoing

-Biscayne Park may be small, but what's happening just beyond its borders could ripple through it.
+Biscayne Park may be small, but what's happening just beyond its borders could ripple right through it.

-Construction kicked off in April 2025 to give the park a brand-new aquatic center, multipurpose field, ADA-friendly walking paths, and more parking, which are all scheduled to open by mid-2026.
+In April 2025, construction started to provide Cagni Park with a brand-new aquatic center, multipurpose field, ADA-friendly walking paths, and additional parking, which are scheduled to open by mid-2026.

 The upgrade will be a win for families in and around Biscayne Park, especially if you frequent this hangout.